lkup-hash/DS-Portfolio/Risk Godstorm Battle Simulator/ReadME.md

  1) "risky"  -  The python function "risky" will simulate a battle for you.
 Simply input the attacking force size, the defensive force size, and any gods or goddesses you are attacking or defending with.
-The output is (number of attacking force left,
-                number of defesive force left).
+The output will return the number of attacking force left and number of defensive force left.
 The simulation will stop once there are too few attackers or defenders to carry on the attack.

- 2) "riskyer" - The python function "riskyer" will simulate multiple battle for you.
+ 2) "riskyer" - The python function "riskyer" will simulate multiple battles for you.
 Simply input the number of battles to simulate, the attacking force size, the defensive force size, and any gods or goddesses you are attacking or defending with.
-The output is (the percentage of games won by the attacking force, the number of games won by the offensive force, the number of games won by the defensive force).
+The output will return the percentage of games won by the attacking force, the number of games won by the offensive force, and the number of games won by the defensive force.
 This option decreases variability and takes advantage of
                 regression to the mean to make the game more predictable and tactical and relies less on the luck of a couple rolls of the dice.